aheck/clib/README.md

 cmake --build . --config Debug
 ```

-You can create a release build an Linux and macOS with:
+You can create a release build on Linux and macOS with:

 ```bash
 cmake .. -G "Unix Makefiles" -DCMAKE_BUILD_TYPE=Release